a1v0/a1v0.de/draft-articles/servicenow-blank-production-instance-full-of-bugs.md

 > ServiceNow's seed file for production is full of bugs.

 (This article naturally carries the caveat that ServiceNow fixes the bugs in question by the time you read this.)

+## Why use a different seeding process for production?

+I haven't worked out why exactly ServiceNow has made a different seeding process for prod environments.
+Sure, there'll be some differences here and there, but there's an awful lot of divergence.

+I don't know ServiceNow's processes, obviously, but it seems like they've got a fully separate seed, rather than, for example, seeding all environments in the same way, then making the necessary changes afterwards for production environments.

+Perhaps I'm being na&iuml;ve, not least because people much cleverer than me are designing this stuff.
+Nonetheless, it wouldn't be the first time that there have been eyebrow-raising design decisions made by ServiceNow...